Carcinoma ex pleomorphic adenoma

 What causes carcinoma ex pleomorphic adenoma?

 Carcinoma ex pleomorphic adenoma arises from a preexisting pleomorphic adenoma.
-At present, we do not know why some pleomorphic adenomas undergo this change while others do not.
+We do not know why some pleomorphic adenomas undergo this change while others do not.

-What are the most common types of cancerous tumours to develop from within a pleomorphic adenoma?
+What are the most common types of cancerous tumours that develop from within a pleomorphic adenoma?

 Any type of salivary gland cancer can develop from within a pleomorphic adenoma.
 However, the most common types of cancers associated with pleomorphic adenoma are:

-• Myoepithelial carcinoma ex pleomorphic adenoma – Myoepithelial carcinoma is a type of salivary gland cancer made up entirely of myoepithelial cells.
-It can spread to lymph nodes and other parts of the body such as the lungs.
+• Myoepithelial carcinoma ex pleomorphic adenoma: Myoepithelial carcinoma is a type of salivary gland cancer made up entirely of myoepithelial cells.
+It can spread to lymph nodes and other body parts, such as the lungs.

 Carcinoma ex pleomorphic adenoma is described as intracapsular when all of the malignant (cancerous) cells are found within the capsule (border) of the previously benign (noncancerous) pleomorphic adenoma.
 Intracapsular means that the cancerous cells have not yet spread into the surrounding tissue.
-Compared with minimally invasive and invasive tumours (see below), intracapsular tumours are less likely to spread to lymph nodes are other parts of the body and are typically cured by surgery alone.
+Compared with minimally invasive and invasive tumours (see below), intracapsular tumours are less likely to spread to lymph nodes or other body parts and are typically cured by surgery alone.

-Carcinoma ex pleomorphic adenoma is described as in situ if all of the malignant (cancerous) cells are found within round structures called ducts and the ducts are located entirely within the capsule (border) of the previously benign (noncancerous) pleomorphic adenoma.
+Carcinoma ex pleomorphic adenoma is described as in situ if all of the malignant (cancerous) cells are found within round structures called ducts, and the ducts are located entirely within the capsule (border) of the previously benign (noncancerous) pleomorphic adenoma.
 Another term used to describe an in situ tumour is non-invasive.
-Compared with minimally invasive and invasive tumours (see below), in situ tumours are less likely to spread to lymph nodes are other parts of the body and are typically cured by surgery alone.
+Compared with minimally invasive and invasive tumours (see below), in situ tumours are less likely to spread to lymph nodes or other body parts and are typically cured by surgery alone.

 Carcinoma ex pleomorphic adenoma is described as minimally invasive when the malignant (cancerous) cells have spread no more than 4 to 6 mm past the capsule (border) of the previously benign (noncancerous) pleomorphic adenoma and into the surrounding tissue.
 Compared with invasive tumours (see below), minimally invasive tumours are associated with better overall prognosis.

-What does it mean if carcinoma ex pleomorphic adenoma is described as invasive?
+What does it mean if my report says the tumour is invasive?

 Carcinoma ex pleomorphic adenoma is described as invasive when the malignant (cancerous) cells have spread more than 6 mm past the capsule (border) of the previously benign (noncancerous) pleomorphic adenoma and into the surrounding tissue.
 Compared with intracapsular and minimally invasive tumours (see above), invasive tumours are more likely to spread to lymph nodes and are associated with a worse overall prognosis.